-In the demo, I also have used “glb” format as well. the “glb” is the binary version of glTF, and packed all assets into single file.
-It is working very well thanks to the loader for three.js and the exporter for Blender.
+In the demo, I also have used “glb” format as well. glb is the binary version of glTF, and packed all assets into single file.
+It is woking very well thanks to the loader for three.js and the exporter for Blender.

 glTF and glb exporter for Blender can be found in GitHub: KhronosGroup/glTF-Blender-Exporter

-One thing I noticed is: Exporting “glb” directly may cause problem with its file size.
-I reccomend that, first, export to glTF then check the JSON file and assets, after that, convert to glb.
+One thing I notice is: Directly glb export may cause problem for its file size.
+I reccomend that, export to glTF then check the json file and assets, after that, convert to glb.

 Fb embeded example: you can drag to rotate the embeded 3D model.